Town of Rochester’s Rural Character & Road Safety at Risk – STOP the Rav Tov Expansion on Cherrytown Rd

 Why we must say NO to this expansion:

-✅ Attend the next Public Comment Planning Board Meeting: !!UPDATE!! the applicant HAS submitted new documents tot eh Planning Board and is TENTATIVELY on the agenda for December 8th at the Harold Lipton Community Center in Accord.
-PLEASE CHECK the TOR Planning Board’s Agenda & Minutes page HERE to stay up-to-date!
+Attend the next Public Comment Planning Board Meeting: !!UPDATE!! this application is NOT in the Planning Board agenda for 1/12.
+PLEASE CHECK the TOR Planning Board’s Agenda & Minutes page HERE to stay up-to-date on future meetings!
 We will update here as soon as we have confirmation via the Planning Board's site.
 If you would like to see the additional submitted docs, renderings, etc., you can follow this LINK.

 ✅ Submit your written comments to: PBZBA@townofrochester.ny.gov and kgundberg@townofrochester.ny.gov